Open Call for Proposals

 Who is eligible to apply for SPARK NS programs?

-SPARK NS accepts applications from biomedical researchers at academic or nonprofit research institutions.
+SPARK NS accepts applications from biomedical researchers at academic or nonprofit research institutions in the US, Canada, the UK, and Europe.
 We value diversity and are committed to creating a collaborative and inclusive research environment.
 Applicants from all backgrounds and experiences are encouraged to apply.

 Can multiple PIs from the same or different institutions apply for a SPARK NS program together?